-It is believed that 90% of work-related eye injuries occur because the employee was wearing the incorrect, or no, eye protection.
+According to the National Institute for Occupational Safety and Health (NIOSH), roughly 2,000 workers sustain a work-related eye injury every day, the majority of which can be prevented by PPE.
 The proper glasses, goggles or face shields can protect workers from projectiles, chemicals, radiation and bloodborne pathogens.
 Understanding the dangers within your workplace will determine the level of eye protection needed.

 Industrial noise is often overlooked as an occupational hazard, but the Centers for Disease Control estimates 22 million workers are exposed to potentially damaging noise each year.
 In addition to implementing controls to minimize or remove hearing hazards, employees may need to wear some sort of hearing protection, which includes earplugs and earmuffs.